naveen-ithappu/sarif-explorer/README.md

 ### `--source-dir <path>`
 Specify a custom source directory when your SARIF file references files relative to a different location.
 Use this when:
 - **Build artifacts**: SARIF files generated in CI/CD reference files from different paths
-- **Cross-platform**: Files referenced in SARIF don't match your local file structure
+- **Cross-platform**: Referenced files in the SARIF report do not align with your local file structure
-- **Monorepos**: Source files are in subdirectories not reflected in the SARIF paths
+- **Monorepos**: When your SARIF report references files in nested packages or subdirectories
 - **Custom layouts**: Your project structure differs from the analysis environment

 ## Integration Examples